Black Magic (Little Mix song): Critical reception

 Upon its release, "Black Magic" was acclaimed by music critics, who welcomed Little Mix's new '80s-influenced sound.
 Matt Bagwell of The Huffington Post called the single "one of the best pop releases of the year", complimenting its "killer chorus" and "trademark call to arms chant", while writing that "Black Magic" is "significantly better" than Britney Spears and Iggy Azalea's single "Pretty Girls", which Little Mix co-wrote.
 Lewis Corner of Digital Spy gave the song a 5 out of 5 star rating, saying "not only was it the perfect song for this point in their career, but one powerful enough to bewitch those beyond their expected demographic."

 Ariana Bacle of Entertainment Weekly described the song as "bouncy" and "incredibly catchy".
 Jocelyn Vena of Billboard noted Little Mix's "soaring vocals over a shimmery melody".
 The Guardian compared the song to the "carefree joy" of Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)" and Cyndi Lauper's "Girls Just Want to Have Fun", while also comparing the song to those of their debut album DNA.

 Renowned for Sound described the song as "fun and catchy" and went on to compare the song to the group's previous work for its familiar chemistry and the overall feel good vibe it presents, "it's generic pop with a snappy melody and a neat call and response bridge".
 Madeline Roth of MTV stated that the track "is an up-tempo jam featuring summery vibes and bewitching lyrics".
 Writing for Idolator, Mike Wass says that the song is "preternaturally catchy" and describes the chorus of the song as "addictive".
-Billboard ranked the song at number 34 on their list of 100 Greatest Girl Group Songs of All Time.

-Attitude ranked the song #10 on their list of 32 greatest Little Mix singles writing "Around the time of ‘Black Magic’, the girls were in an uncertain place, with fears of even being dropped.
+Attitude ranked the song at number 10 on their list of 32 greatest Little Mix singles, writing "Around the time of 'Black Magic', the girls were in an uncertain place, with fears of even being dropped.
 But this came out of nowhere and stormed in at Number One for an impressive three weeks, kick-starting new level of stardom for the girls."
 Rolling Stone also added that "Black Magic is an enthusiastic, dance-pop stomper".

-Big Top 40, named Black Magic as one of the best pop songs of 2015.
+The Big Top 40 named "Black Magic" as one of the best pop songs of 2015.
 Time Out also included it on their list of 100 best songs of 2015.
-Pitchfork added it to their list of Best Songs of the 2010s.PopSugar included it on their list as one of the 50 Most Iconic Pop Music Videos of the Decade. forbes added that "Black Magic" was one of the Biggest Songs In The UK In 2015.
-According to the Official Charts "Black Magic" was included as one of the most streamed songs of all time in the UK.
+PopSugar included it on their list as one of the 50 Most Iconic Pop Music Videos of the Decade.
+Billboard ranked the song at number 34 on their list of 100 Greatest Girl Group Songs of All Time.